pandalapadu/learn-shell/README.md

 # learn-shell
-we are learning shell scripting
+we are learning shell scripting  from scratch